wolandark/BASH_Scripts_For_Everyone/README.md

 - **fzfmenu** : A dmenu replacement using fzf

+- **fzf-power-menu** : A powermenu using fzf to be used with i3wm or any other WM

 - **feh.sh** : An automatic wallpaper changer using feh

 - **betterfeh** : An improved version of feh.sh that takes command line arguments for interval, wallpaper looping order etc ...